- Firm Set Up

 Roles and Permissions control which functions you can access, view and edit, permissions are assigned to a role, the roles are assigned to users.
 Determine which of the standard roles apply to your firm and edit the permissions for those roles.
 For detailed instructions on Roles and Permissions, Click Here

 Tips and Tricks: To change permissions for a role, click on the Edit tab within Roles and Permissions.
 If you cannot perform a function in a file, check your Role and Permissions.

 Staff List is where you set up Staff as users, set their password, and assign them a role.
 Their password will be emailed to them.
 Once chosen, email addresses cannot be amended.
 For detailed instructions on adding staff, Click here

 Tips and Tricks: MyWorkpapers will generate a random password, or you can enter your own.
 On the first login, new staff should change their password to something they will remember.
 To change your password, click on your name in the ribbon and select My Profile.
 You can suspend or delete staff members. you can assign them a new role.

 Every file you create requires a Client.

 Clients can be accessed from the My Files menu.
 For detailed instructions on adding and managing Clients, click here.

 Once the Client Type has been set you can enter and create Client Logins.
 Creating Client Logins gives your clients access to the Client Portal.
 Clients can use their logins to access the Client Portal where they can view and respond to any queries that have been created for files.
-Clients also have the ability to add their own queries and upload documents.
+Clients also can add their own queries and upload documents.
 For detailed instructions about the Client Portal, click here.

 Tips and Tricks: You can set the default file template, as well as the default engagement team on the Defaults tab.
 When you create a new file, you can create a new client “on the fly” and add details later.